Does Stanford have an attendance policy?

 Note that, in general, participating in student groups, club events, or athletic teams (including varsity) does not guarantee you an exception to attendance policies, assignment deadlines, exam dates, or other course requirements.

 If you are unable to attend classes due to illness, injury, or some other significant personal situation, please contact your instructors directly to alert them to the situation.
 While we understand that reaching out to faculty can be intimidating, it’s important to keep the lines of communication open.
 Read our tips on emailing faculty if you’re unsure of how to start.

 Depending on how long you are absent, you may have to ask your instructor for academic allowances or exceptions (e.g., extensions of due dates, excused absences).
 Note: The term "accommodations" is reserved for modifications made by request of the Office of Accessible Education in relation to a student's recognized disability.

 It is at the discretion of the instructor to deem what allowances, if any, are appropriate.
 Having said that, it is always worth asking for allowances!
 You never know what is and isn’t possible until you ask.
 Plus, asking for allowances helps keep your instructor aware of your circumstances.

 When granted by the instructor, allowances can provide you with the flexibility to address your life circumstances while maintaining a responsible approach to your academic responsibilities.

 We understand that emergency situations can happen without warning.
-If you must leave campus immediately for a personal, health, or family crisis, please reach out to your Academic Advisor or your Residence Dean as soon as you can.
+If you must leave campus immediately for a personal, health, or family crisis, please reach out to your Academic Advisor or your Resident Director as soon as you can.
 In certain types of emergencies, Academic Advising or Residential Education can notify faculty of your sudden absence.
 We encourage you to contact your instructors as soon as you are able to discuss plans for making up any missed work.